 Sciatica is a unique form of nerve pain that affects approximately 40% of men and women.
 At Garden State Pain & Orthopedics in New Jersey, the skilled team of physicians specializes in treating complex pain conditions, especially those involving your nerves, like sciatica.
 Call Garden State Pain & Orthopedics to schedule an appointment at one of their convenient locations in Edison, Clifton, Hazlet, Paramus, or Jersey City to find relief from your sciatica symptoms, or book online today.

-When you have sciatica, you experience specific symptoms because of inflammation to your sciatic nerve originating in your buttock/gluteal area.
+When you have sciatica, you experience specific symptoms because of inflammation of your sciatic nerve originating in your buttock/gluteal area.
 You have a sciatic nerve running through each leg.
 They begin beside your lower spine, pass through your buttocks, and into your leg before finally ending in your foot.
 If your sciatic nerve becomes inflamed, it triggers various symptoms, including pain, tingling, and numbness.

 It’s easy to recognize sciatica symptoms because they radiate along your nerve, starting in your lower back and moving into your buttock, hip, and leg.
 Sciatica symptoms affect one side of your body and range from mild to severe.
-In many cases, they can include sharp, jolting, or burning pain, and doing things like sneezing, coughing, or sitting for long periods can make them worse.
+In many cases, they can include sharp, jolting, or burning pain, and doing things like sneezing, coughing, or sitting for long periods can worsen them.

 For sciatica symptoms that don't respond to conservative treatments, your Garden State Pain & Orthopedics provider might recommend minimally invasive therapies that include: